-Foundations that follow ASC 958.

-Check the box above line 24, and complete lines 24 and 25 and lines 29 and 30.
-Classify and report net assets in two groups in Part II (net assets without donor restrictions and net assets with donor restrictions) based on the existence or absence of donor-imposed restrictions and the nature of those restrictions.
-Enter the sum of the two classes of net assets on line 29.
-On line 30, add the amounts on lines 23 and 29 to show total liabilities and net assets.
-The amount on line 16 must equal line 30.
+Organizations that follow SFAS 117.
+If the organization follows SFAS 117, check the box above line 24.
+Classify and report net assets in three groups-unrestricted, temporarily restricted, and permanently restricted-based on the existence or absence of donor-imposed restrictions and the nature of those restrictions.
+Show the sum of the three classes of net assets on line 30.
+On line 31, add the amounts on lines 23 and 30 to show total liabilities and net assets.
+This figure should be the same as the figure for Total assets on line 16.

-Effective for reporting years ending after December 15, 2017, CAUTION ASC 958-205, Not-for-Profit without donor restrictions are neither permanently restricted nor temporarily restricted by donor-imposed stipulations.
-All funds without donor-imposed restrictions must be classified as net assets without donor restrictions, regardless of the existence of any board designations or appropriations.
+Line 24-Unrestricted.
+Enter the balances per books of the unrestricted class of net assets.
+Unrestricted net assets are neither permanently restricted nor temporarily restricted by donor-imposed stipulations.
+All funds without donor-imposed restrictions must be classified as unrestricted, regardless of the existence of any board designations or appropriations.